The New Psychology of Leadership (2006) is an evidence-based investigation of the psychology and social dynamics of

-And for leaders to be effective, they must align their goals to the identity of the “us” which is the group.
+For leaders to be effective, they must align their goals with the identity of “us,” which is the group.

 #2.
 The Myth of “The Great Man”

 Focusing on the inherent characteristics of leaders led researchers to look into what those “personality traits” of great leaders exactly were.

 A lot of research has been done to find out what exactly these “great man” traits are.

 But the results have been disappointing.

 Even in the case of the best predictor of leadership’s strength, which was intelligence, it only predicted a mere 5% of the variance.

-The long “psychological treasure hunt” of the secrets to leadership was being highly unsuccessful, note the authors.
+The long “psychological treasure hunt” for the secrets to leadership was highly unsuccessful, note the authors.

 And it was time to stop focusing on the individual and start looking at the social dynamics instead.

 Consequences of “The Great Man Myth”

-The authors say that the myth of the great leader has some important consequences which, interestingly, benefitted leaders but not the followers.
+The authors say that the myth of the great leader has some important consequences that, interestingly, benefit the leaders but not the followers.

 If you believe in the great man theory, then:

 - Most people are denied leadership positions because they haven’t shown “leadership traits.”

-- Leaders must remain leaders because they only possess the right mix of qualities
+- Leaders must remain leaders because they possess the right mix of qualities

-Personal qualities still do matter, but they need to be put in context.
+Personal qualities still matter, but they need to be put in context.
 Write the authors: